scottiedog45/firstCapstone/readme.md

 picniq!

+.v2:
+-bug fixes for map not being responsive or informative -style upgrades

+.v1:
 Now you can easily search your vicinity for local parks in which to have a picnic, and have the current weather forecast for today and tomorrow, all with one app!

 Summary: Searches zipcodes for parks in vicinity, and gives weather based on the zipcode submitted.